 Both of these materials offer plenty of benefits.
 So in order to choose the best option for your specific application and business needs, it’s important to look at the qualities of each one carefully.
 Here’s a rundown on these main options for custom windshields.

 Benefits of plastic windshields

-In general, plastics like acrylic and polycarbonate are perfect for windshields because of their light weight, durability, and ability to be formed into very specific shapes easily.
+In general, plastics like acrylic and polycarbonate are perfect for custom and specialty windshields because of their light weight, durability, and ability to be formed into very specific shapes easily.
 More specifically, most plastics tend to weigh about 50 percent less than glass, which is beneficial both because it’s easier to install and because it puts less strain on the vehicle.
 The less weight it has to carry around, the more efficiently it’s able to travel.
 Since windshields and auto glass can take up a fair amount of the exterior, keeping that weight down can make a big difference over time.
 Ultimately, it may even lead to higher fuel efficiency and agility while reducing strain on the engine and other mechanical components.

 Then there’s the durability factor.
 Plastics like acrylic and polycarbonate are significantly more impact resistant than glass.
 These materials are better equipped to absorb the impact from accidents or flying or falling debris.
 This means that when something hits a plastic windshield, the energy is spread out through the material and there’s less chance for it to completely break through or shatter.
 Even if the debris is able to break through, plastics are well suited to stick together and simply crack or warp, instead of getting completely broken apart.
 On the other hand, glass can easily shatter into harmful shards when exposed to any significant impact.